n2ygk/mulesoft-demo-jsonapi/README.md

 ## TO DO

-- Fix POST of relationships which currently generates bad data that causes dataweave to blow up on get.
+- Give up on Python and refactor scripts in Groovy.
+Too many problems with implicit type conversions from Java types.
 - Add self links to relationships
 - Apikit still allowing incorrect POSTs (e.g. relationships missing data key)
 - PATCH flow working but: